donishadsmith/DEI-R-Workshop.github.io/Lesson 3 - Manipulating Dataframes using the Tidyverse & Conditional and Iterative Statements.md

 There are two common iterative statements:

--`for()`: iterates over (loops through) multiple values in a vector, list, etc, and executes a block of code.
+- `for()`: iterates over (loops through) multiple values in a vector, list, etc, and executes a block of code.

 General structure: